leeannlouis/osteocyte/README.md

 Given an open Bio-Format file, outputs key metadata in the order and format required by the database.
 Must have Bio-Formats installed.

+rotation = getRotation(image, figHandle)
+Given an image, display it and ask the user whether rotation is needed, and how much, until the user is satisfied with the figure.
+Optional arguement figureHandle allows control over figure output.

 randomRename() asks the user for an input directory and an output directory. it then generates a random permutation of the vector of numbers from 1 to n, where n is the number of files. it then copies